PPP Canada’s role in building infrastructure

 - The North Commuter Parkway and Traffic Bridge Replacement Project in Saskatchewan.

 There have also been contributions in the areas of education (170,000 square feet of new school space), health (4,790 hospital beds) and the law (170 courtrooms).
-Have an idea for a case study?
-Print

 The main stakeholder is PPP Canada, which is the body set up by the Canadian government to manage the procurement process for PPP projects.
 It is a federal crown corporation, with an independent board of directors reporting through the minister of finance to the Canadian Parliament, which are other internal stakeholders.